Last Updated on April 22, 2021 by Helga Dosa

 Back then, we didn’t know that eating tomatoes was good for us, we just knew that grandma’s sauce was delicious and we loved it.
 It wasn’t until recently that we learned of the true health benefits of tomatoes in our diet.
 The tomato has antioxidant properties of lycopene, a carotenoid found in tomato-based foods.
 Research reveals that this may reduce the risk of lung cancer by 25 percent as reported in the American Journal of Clinical nutrition.
 Cooked tomato products contain the most lycopene.
 Eating at least five 1/2-cup servings of tomato sauce every week may reduce the risk of lung cancer.
 Lycopene may protect against intestinal and prostate cancers too.
 Grandma’s adoration for the tomato was well placed.

-Grandma especially liked to have a variety of tomatoes in her garden, but sometimes because of her enthusiasm she would overstock with plants and run out of garden space.
+Grandma especially liked to have a variety of Italian tomatoes in her garden, but sometimes because of her enthusiasm, she would overstock with plants and run out of garden space.
 That’s when she’d turn to container gardening.

-The biggest advantage to growing tomatoes in containers is that you can grow them just about anywhere in the yard providing they get at least 8 hours of sunlight.
+The biggest advantage to growing Italian tomato in containers is that you can grow them just about anywhere in the yard providing they get at least 8 hours of sunlight.
 Keep in mind when you use containers they will dry out sooner and require a generous watering schedule.

 When selecting a container pot be certain it is at least 12′ in diameter.
 Anything smaller would cramp a growing plant and produce smaller fruit.
-If you’re not good at regularly watering your plants, try using a plastic pot they don’t dry out as quickly as clay pots .
-Whichever pot is used, it is essential that drainage holes be placed in the bottom of each pot to prevent water from pooling and rotting the plants roots.
+If you’re not good at regularly watering your plants, try using a plastic pot they don’t dry out as quickly as clay pots.
+Whichever pot is used, it is essential that drainage holes be placed in the bottom of each post to prevent water from pooling and rotting the plant’s roots.

 When grandma grew her bountiful garden she nourished it with her own homemade recipe for compost.
 Made from kitchen scraps and yard clippings.
 The highly nutritious compost created extraordinarily large produce.